Properties of ethylene propylene diene monomer blended with recycled acrylonitrile butadiene rubber filled bamboo particulate (EPDM/rNBR)

 Showing items related by title, author, creator and subject.

-Chin, Guan Yee (Universiti Malaysia Perlis (UniMAP)School of Environmental Engineering, 2013-06)One of the great environmental challenges facing nowadays is the disposal of worn out automobile tires.
+The utilization of tire rubber strip as replacement of coarse aggregate in concrete Chin, Guan Yee (Universiti Malaysia Perlis (UniMAP)School of Environmental Engineering, 2013-06)One of the great environmental challenges facing nowadays is the disposal of worn out automobile tires.
 To overcome this global problem, several studies had been made to examine the various applications of recycled used ...

 The influences of tor as a compatibilizer on cure characteristic and morphological properties of SBR/CRr blends Ahmad Azrem, Azmi; Nik Noriman, Zulkepli, Dr.; Razif, Mohammad Nordin, Dr.; Sam, Sung Ting, Dr.; Mohd Mustafa Al-Bakri, Abdullah (AENSI Publisher All rights reserved, 2013-10)Cure characteristics and morphological studies were performed to determine the influences of TOR as a compatibilizer of styrene butadiene rubber/recycled chloroprene rubber (SBR/CRr) Blends.
 Both uncompatibilised and ...